Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Tilings with Three Distinct Angles

 For AVC(3D60), there is no analogue of $|^{\alpha}\gamma^{\beta}|^{\beta}\gamma^{\alpha}|^{\alpha}\gamma^{\beta}|^{\beta}\gamma^{\alpha}|$ for the AAD of $\gamma^5$.
 Therefore, the AAD of $\gamma\cdots=\gamma^5$ can only be $|^{\alpha}\gamma^{\beta}|^{\alpha}\gamma^{\beta}|^{\alpha}\gamma^{\beta}|^{\alpha}\gamma^{\beta}|^{\alpha}\gamma^{\beta}|$.
 This means only the $\gamma^5$ version of Figure \ref{Subfig-3DFigC-3} can happen, and the tiling is the $3{\rm D}_3$ reduction of $PP_{12}$.

 The analysis of splitting according to Figure \ref{Subfig-2a2bc_arrangement-4} is similar.
-We get the $3{\rm D}_1$ reduction of $PP_{12}$, and the tiling in Figure \ref{3DFigF}.
-The schematics of the tiling is also given by Figure \ref{Subfig-3DFigE-3}. \end{proof}
+We get the $3{\rm D}_1$ reduction of $PP_{12}$, and the tiling in Figure \ref{Subfig-3DFigE-3}.
+The schematics of the tilings are also given by Figure \ref{Subfig-3DFigE-1}, and the 3d picture of the tiling in Figure \ref{Subfig-3DFigE-3} is given by Figure \ref{3DFigFd}. \end{proof}